laminlabs/lamin-blog/docs/vitessce.md

 Data pipelines pipelines often add cell type annotations or cell segmentations together with embeddings and other types of information.
 Visualizing the rich information in these complex datasets helps scientists interpret key features be it biologists looking to answer to biological questions or machine learning engineers trying to understand behaviors of outlier datasets.

-Vitessce is an open-source JavaScript-based framework for interactive visualization of multimodal and spatial single-cell data.
+Vitessce[^keller25] is an open-source JavaScript-based framework for interactive visualization of multimodal and spatial single-cell data.
 Its dashboard-like views can easily be defined programmatically and then serialized as a JSON artifact.
 Vitessce then runs serverless anywhere against common storage backends like AWS S3.
 Specifically, it was designed around the following goals:

 1. Tailor visualizations to problem-specific data and biological questions.
 2. Integrate and explore multimodal data with multiple coordinated views triggered, e.g. by the selecting a gene, a cell type, or a visual property such as a colormap.